Tick-tock… According to mother nature’s clock, it is tick season again which means it is time to start thinking about protection and prevention.

 - Bring the tick to the Health Department’s administration building, 10777 Main Street (Kelly Square), Fairfax, VA 22030.

 - Bring the tick to the permit counter located in Suite 111, Monday-Friday, 8 a.m. to 4 p.m.

 - If a staff member is available when the tick is brought in, the tick can be identified within a few minutes while you wait.
 Or you will receive a call at a later time.

-It’s important to know the symptoms of Lyme disease so you can seek early treatment when necessary.
-Symptoms include, but are not limited to:
+It’s important to know the symptoms of tick-borne disease so you can seek early treatment when necessary.
+Symptoms can include, but are not limited to:

 - A bull’s-eye rash (Not every person infected with the Lyme disease bacteria gets this rash.)

 - Achy muscles and joints